Pore space in soil: Modeling methods

-Basic crack modeling has been undertaken for many years by simple observations and measurements of crack size, distribution, continuity and depth.
+Basic crack modeling has been undertaken for many years from simple observations and measurements of crack size, distribution, continuity and depth.
 These observations have either been surface observation or done on profiles in pits.
-Hand tracing and measurement of crack patterns on paper was one method used prior to advances in modern technology.
-Another field method was with the use of string and a semicircle of wire.
-The semi circle was moved along alternating sides of a string line.
+Hand tracing and measurement of crack patterns on paper was one method used before advances in digital techniques.
+Another field method utilised a string and a semicircle of wire.
+The semicircle was moved along alternating sides of a string line.
 The cracks within the semicircle were measured for width, length and depth using a ruler.
 The crack distribution was calculated using the principle of Buffon's needle.

 Disc permeameter

-This method relies on the fact that crack sizes have a range of different water potentials.
-At zero water potential at the soil surface an estimate of saturated hydraulic conductivity is produced, with all pores filled with water.
-As the potential is decreased progressively larger cracks drain.
-By measuring at the hydraulic conductivity at a range of negative potentials, the pore size distribution can be determined.
-While this is not a physical model of the cracks, it does give an indication to the sizes of pores within the soil.
+The use of the disc permeameter relies on the fact that crack sizes have a range of different water potentials.
+At zero water potential at the soil surface, an estimate of saturated hydraulic conductivity is produced, with all pores filled with water.
+As the potential is decreased, progressively larger cracks drain.
+By measuring the hydraulic conductivity at a range of negative potentials, the pore size distribution can be determined.
+While this is not a physical model of the cracks, it does indicate the size of pores within the soil.

 Horgan and Young model

-Horgan and Young (2000) produced a computer model to create a two-dimensional prediction of surface crack formation.
-It used the fact that once cracks come within a certain distance of one another they tend to be attracted to each other.
-Cracks also tend to turn within a particular range of angles and at some stage a surface aggregate gets to a size that no more cracking will occur.
-These are often characteristic of a soil and can therefore be measured in the field and used in the model.
-However it was not able to predict the points at which cracking starts and although random in the formation of crack pattern, in many ways, cracking of soil is often not random, but follows lines of weaknesses.
+Horgan and Young (2000) developed a computer model to predict a two-dimensional evolution of surface crack formation.
+It is based on the observation that once cracks come within a certain distance of one another, they tend to be attracted to each other.
+Cracks also tend to form and be oriented within a particular range of angles, and at some stage, a surface aggregate reaches a size at which no more cracking will occur.
+These characteristics are often inherent to a soil and can therefore be measured in the field and used in the model.
+However, this model was not able to predict the points at which cracking starts, and although stochasticity takes part in the formation of crack patterns, in many ways, the cracking of soil is often not random, but follows lines of weakness.

-Araldite-impregnation imaging
+Resin-impregnation imaging

-A large core sample is collected.
-This is then impregnated with araldite and a fluorescent resin.
-The core is then cut back using a grinding implement, very gradually (~1 mm per time), and at every interval the surface of the core sample is digitally imaged.
-The images are then loaded into a computer where they can be analysed.
-Depth, continuity, surface area and a number of other measurements can then be made on the cracks within the soil.
+A representative volume of undisturbed soil core is impregnated with a sufficiently fluid synthetic resin (low viscosity) mixed with a fluorescent dye (e.g., fluorescein).
+The core is then cut back using a grinding system, very gradually (~1 mm per step).
+At every step, the external surface of the core sample is illuminated with ultraviolet or blue light and photographed with a digital camera.
+Then, digital image analysis is performed with a computer.
+Depth, continuity, surface area and other measurements can then be made on the fluorescent resin-impregnated cracks within the soil.

 Electrical resistivity imaging

-Using the infinite resistivity of air, the air spaces within a soil can be mapped.
+Thanks to the infinite resistivity of air, the air-filled spaces within a soil can be mapped.
 A specially designed resistivity meter had improved the meter-soil contact and therefore the area of the reading.

-This technology can be used to produce images that can be analysed for a range of cracking properties.
+This technique provides images that can be analysed for a wide range of crack properties.